mqtthiqs/at-doc/docs/atelier/faq.md

 ### What are the system requirements for running _Atelier_?

-The minimum OS requirement is macOS 10.14 Mojave (2018).
-It was tested and runs on a 2015 Macbook Pro with 8 Gb RAM.
+_Atelier_ runs on Intel and Apple Silicon Macs.
+The oldest OS supported is macOS 10.14 Mojave (2018).
+It runs fine on a 2015 Macbook Pro with 8 Gb RAM.

 ### Do you support 42th-order ambisonics, Dolby Atmos, DTS:X?